 What Is Traction?

-Grip is a measure of how strongly one thing can hold onto another, and the grip of a car to the road surface is usually experienced through the tires.
+Grip (or traction) is a measure of how strongly one thing can hold onto another, and the grip of a car to the road surface is usually experienced through the tires.
 These will be made of rubber compounds, and they act as the medium through which friction can be generated, keeping the car stuck to the road surface.
 Tires are not the only things that affect traction however, as we will find out below.

 What Affects Traction?